tzoght/minimal-mistakes/_posts/2017-04-04-draw-the-owl.markdown

 2. Above all, you have to make it clear that __you__ don't know all the answers __yet__, but you have the hunger and the resolve to get things done and master the required skills
 3. And, you expect them to do the same :-)

-If <a class="page__taxonomy-item"  href="https://www.shopify.com">Shopify</a> managed to build and maintain a vibrant community of designers who can draw the f***ing owl in this community, then the future is bright for this city and this country.
+If [Shopify](https://www.shopify.com) managed to build and maintain a vibrant community of designers who can draw the f***ing owl in this community, then the future is bright for this city and this country.

 __GO OTTAWA GO__